joliejony/FinalProject400_JJ/README.md

-#orginal readme file from existing repo
+#orginal readme file from existing repo.

 ## Demo - demonstrates an application and tests